Cloudworkspring23/webapp/readme.md

 Building Rest API using Python.
-MySQL and Flask.
+MySQL and Flask

 This is a python web application for storing the user information into MySQL database.